Skip to main content

 Whether you are creating new digital content for your course or using materials that you or someone else previously created, it’s important to ensure that everything you provide is accessible or includes an accessible alternative format.

 The Six Essential Steps for Digital Accessibility were developed in alignment with the Web Content Accessibility Guidelines (WCAG) and serve as a guide for applying digital accessibility standards in the six most common areas where accessibility barriers frequently occur.
-More information can be found on our page linked above.

 Digital Accessibility and ELMS-Canvas